poopgiggle/xdrv-16c750a/README.md

 - CIT mode [not supported]

 Driver uses Xenomai message queue services to exchange data with application.
-For driver configuration IOCTL system is used, but in the near future this may change.
+For driver configuration IOCTL system is used, but this may change in the near future.

 Before using this driver you must disable in-kernel omap drivers.